 Get the latest scoops, news and rumors as the teams prepare for the combine and free agency.

-If no deal is reached, the player must play under that tag, which is not to be less than the average of the league's top five salaries at the player's position.
+If no deal is reached, the player must play out the year under the tag, which is not to be worth less than the average of the league's top five salaries at the player's position.

 As deadlines approach and April's draft inches closer, teams are starting to make moves regarding both players and staff members.
 The Bears made headlines yesterday when they reportedly made the decision to release kicker Cody Parkey–known for his infamous double-doink during the NFL wild-card round–at the start of the league year.

 Here are all the latest rumors and news from around the NFL: